Hymns for Proper 9 (14), Year C (the 4th Sunday after Pentecost, 6 July 2025) - Revised Common Lectionary

-A selection of hymns and songs, based on themes from the Revised Common lectionary for the 14th Sunday in Ordinary Time in Year C.
+A selection of hymns and songs, based on themes from the Revised Common lectionary for the Sunday of Proper 9 (14 Ordinary Time) in Year C.

 Readings